rasberry/ImageFunctions/README.md

 ## TODO ##
 ### General ###
+maybe pre-process input / output file since every function is going to need that

 ### PixelateDetails ###

-add option to use square sections add option to partition by multiples other than 2 fix issue with odd dimensions causing off-by-one problems
+### Derivatives ###
+add option to do grayscale
+add option to do abs (should default to no abs?)